UvejsMikullovci/UvejsMikullovci/README.md

 # Uvejs Mikullovci

 Hi, I’m Uvejs Mikullovci.
-I’m a web developer focused mostly on front-end work.
+I’m a web developer focused mainly on front-end development.
-I use HTML, CSS, JavaScript, React, TypeScript, and Python to build websites and web applications that are fast, clean, and functional.
-I like working on things that solve real problems or improve digital experiences.
+I use HTML, CSS, JavaScript, React, TypeScript, and Python to build websites and web apps that are responsive, simple to use, and clean in design.
+I started learning to code because I enjoyed figuring out how things work behind the scenes, and that curiosity has kept growing over time.
+I like solving problems through code, whether it’s designing a user interface or writing logic that makes an app actually function.

+I'm always exploring new ideas and trying to get better at what I do.
+Most of my time is spent building personal projects, learning from others, or tweaking older work to improve it.
+I believe that writing clear and maintainable code is just as important as making things look good on the front end.
+I don’t try to overcomplicate things — I just like building useful stuff and keeping it real.

 ---